 Babies that are younger than six months should see a doctor when they have an illness.
 Many new mothers may wonder how to deal with fever in babies.
-Any fever in a new-born that is higher than 100.4° F, you should report to the child’s health care provider as older children can be treated at home.
+For any fever in a newborn that is higher than 100.4° F, you should report to the child’s health care provider as older children can be treated at home.

 If you think your baby has a fever, it is best to check their temperature with a thermometer.
 To get a fast and accurate reading, you may use a digital thermometer.
 This will help you work out whether you need to get medical advice.

 Fever in babies generally indicates that the body is fighting an illness, and the immune system is functioning.
 Causes of fever in babies may include:

 However, the baby’s body temperature can increase for many reasons other than underlying health issues.
 For example, nonstop crying for quite some time, sitting in the hot sun for some time, etc. can increase your baby’s body temperature.
-However, none of these things end up in a fever.
+However, none of these things ends up in a fever.
 Fever is considered as a good sign because a child’s immune system is working, and the body is trying to heal itself.